Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 #### The Kubernetes Client

-Denoted as`kubectl`, the Kubernetes Client is used for managing, controlling the Kubernetes API objects and also helps us monitor the health of our clusters using the command line.
+Denoted as`kubectl`, the Kubernetes Client is used for managing, controlling the Kubernetes API objects and also helps us check the health of our clusters using the command line.

 We can check a cluster version using: